christian-lisboa/PBJ/PBJ_text.md

 Peanut butter is not the only type of "butter" you can use:

+│ │ │ │
+│-│-│-│
-Peanut Butter: Traditional, but peanuts are a common allergy.
-Sunflower Seed Butter:  Nut-free butter avoids most allergies.
-Cashew Butter: Cashew butter is more expensive than peanut butter, but cashews can also be more delicious than peanuts.
-Almond Butter: Traditional, but peanuts are a common allergy.
-Hazelnut and Chocolate Butter:  Nutella can be used instead of or in addition to the traditional peanut butter.
+│Peanut Butter: Traditional, but peanuts are a common allergy.│ │Sunflower Seed Butter:  Nut-free butter avoids most allergies.│ │Cashew Butter: Cashew butter is more expensive than peanut butter, but cashews can also be more delicious than peanuts.│ │Almond Butter: Traditional, but peanuts are a common allergy.│ Hazelnut and Chocolate Butter:  Nutella can be used instead of or in addition to the traditional peanut butter.
 Butter: Toast with butter and jam is a warm, deconstructed PBJ sandwich with dairy substituted for peanuts.